srb-/TypeScript-Sandbox-REPL/README.md

 todo:

+only runs my test after I hit save on some file!
+    seems to ignore everything else (mouse commands)

-get REPL going from a VS task command
+DONE - get REPL going from a VS task command
     maybe just have it load at the start?

 # To run REPL and source a file